top of page

 The End Result

-It is important to note that it can take time to see the complete results of a PRP injection but they are lasting.
-In fact, most patients enjoy the results of their treatment and continued improvement for six to 12 months after the original injection.
+It is important to note that it can take time to see the complete results of treatment with PRP and with Exosomes, but they are lasting.
+In fact, most patients enjoy the results of their treatment and continued improvement for at least six to 12 months after the original injection.

 The End Result